 Day 2 after cataract surgery

 I wake up way too early.
 The day before I was exhausted, my eye felt tired and bruised and I decided to sleep early, also because I did not have to wake up every 4 hours for that drop, like the first night.
 During the next 2 weeks, I have to use the eye drops every 4 hours during the day.

 But waking up with a dry and irritated eye I decide to do one extra drop, at 5 am.
 That won’t hurt.
 My eye seems grateful. it is bloodshot and red, and under my eye is a blue reddish bruise visible probably from the injection.
 It still feels sore when I move it, but less than before.
 And I seem to be able to read much better, especially on the computer screen.
 But outside as I walk to my favorite restaurant on Avenida 30, I find my vision changing with every blink.
 It seems like the first day of wonder and awe has gone.
 I do not feel great today.
 I am tired.
 Maybe I have overdone it a bit the other day.
-So I eat my breakfast, I visit the ATM for I have to pay my rent today and I decide to go home.
+So I eat my breakfast, I visit the ATM because I have to pay my rent today and I decide to go home.
 It is weird, I feel restless, excited, and exhausted at the same time.
 I am happy though that it is cool and cloudy.
 The eye is very sensitive to light.

 I made a video of my second cataract surgery, showing you up to 48 hours after surgery, and explaining what was different the second time.